wyrde/ComfyResources/README.md

 main body: the rest is project text with no standard format
 ```

 * The file name is also a short name for the project.
-Leave "Comfy" or "ComfyUI" off since, logically, that's what all the files in this repo are for.
+In most caes, "Comfy" or "ComfyUI" can be left off since, logically, that's what all the files in this repo are for.
+* The blank lines are important for formatting
 * websites are places the nodes/files can be downloaded
 * social media and other links should go in the main body